chrisjd20/Snorpy/README.md

 # Snorpy
-Snorpy is a simple Snort rule creator / builder / maker made originally with python but I made the most recent version with Node.
+Snorpy is a simple Snort rule creator / builder / maker made originally with python but I made the most recent version with Node and jquery.

 This sample can be seen at snorpy.com